SkoolNotes/Taproot/2020ISOS101/KBAreWeRight.md

 }
 ```

 The above code is written in C++ and has been scientifically proven to be better than it's C# equivalent.
-This has caused uncertainty about the future of climate simulations and in extension the future of our lives.
+This has caused uncertainty about the future of climate simulations and in extension the future of our lives as most simulation type technologies are written in C#.